digitalbazaar/rdf-canonize/README.md

     algorithm name.
 * "[URGNA2012][]": No longer supported.
   * Older algorithm with significant differences from newer algorithms.
-  * Use older versions versions of this library if support is needed.
+  * Use older versions of this library if support is needed.

 URDNA2015 Migration
 -------------------